 Things seem to be getting busier these days.
 Faster, even.
 It feels as though there is no escape.
 That we're always "switched on", even when we're on holiday.

 The world expects an instant response, or at least, it can appear that way when we work for ourselves.

 But is it the world that's busy, or our minds?
 Do we perceive that we must always be alert, available and responsive when actually, it's not the case at all?
-These are important notions to ponder during a month that is often quieter than most.
+These are notions to ponder during a month that is often quieter than most.

-Give yourself permission to rest
+Permit yourself to rest

 It's crucial to remind ourselves that we must rest.
 It's not an indulgence; it's essential for our wellbeing.
 We certainly shouldn't feel bad about taking time off.
 Because one thing I hear a lot from professionals in the creative industries is the worry that if they stop, they might miss out or feel guilty that they're not doing anything.
 But that's counter-productive.
-Without proper rest, you'll only lead yourself to burnout and then you won't be helpful to anyone, let alone yourself.
+Without proper rest, you'll only lead yourself to burnout, and then you won't be helpful to anyone, let alone yourself.